xunne899/tgc-18-project-2-react/README.md

 ## 4. User Stories

 1. As a user i would like to know ingredients of customise soap that will be beneficial for my skin<br>
-2. As a user i would like to know the recommended usage of the customise soap bar for types of skin<br>
+2. As a user i would like to know the recommended usage of customise soap bar for types of skin<br>
 3. As a user i would like to know the details of the seller, so that i am able to connect with seller to purchase the soap for my skin type

 ### 4.1 Acceptance criteria